Sellersville, Pennsylvania: Utilities

 PPL Corporation in Allentown provides electricity to Sellersville.
 Natural gas service in Sellersville is provided by UGI Utilities.
 The North Penn Water Authority provides water to Sellersville, having taken over the borough's water system in 2011.
 The borough provides sewer service, with sewage treated at the Pennridge Waste Water Treatment plant.
 Trash and recycling collection in Sellersville is provided under contract by Republic Services.
 Cable and internet service in Sellersville is provided by Verizon, Frontier Communications, and Xfinity.

 Health care

 Grand View Health operates Grand View Hospital outside Sellersville, serving northern Bucks County.
-The hospital offers various services including an emergency room, Bariatrics, Cancer Care, Orthopaedics, Pediatrics, Surgery, and Women's Health.
+The hospital offers various services including an emergency room, Cancer Care, Orthopaedics, Pediatrics, Surgery, and Women's Health.

 Climate

 According to the Köppen climate classification system, Sellersville has a Hot-summer, Humid continental climate (Dfa).
 Dfa climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, at least four months with an average mean temperature ≥ 50.0 °F, at least one month with an average mean temperature ≥ 71.6 °F and no significant precipitation difference between seasons.
 Although most summer days are slightly humid in Sellersville, episodes of heat and high humidity can occur with heat index values > 106 °F. Since 1981, the highest air temperature was 101.5 °F on 07/22/2011, and the highest daily average mean dew point was 74.3 °F on 08/12/2016.
 The average wettest month is July which corresponds with the annual peak in thunderstorm activity.
 Since 1981, the wettest calendar day was 6.86 in on 08/27/2011.
 During the winter months, the average annual extreme minimum air temperature is -1.0 °F. Since 1981, the coldest air temperature was -12.9 °F on 01/22/1984.
 Episodes of extreme cold and wind can occur with wind chill values < -12 °F. The average annual snowfall (Nov-Apr) is between 30 in and 36 in.
 Ice storms and large snowstorms depositing ≥ 12 in of snow occur once every few years, particularly during nor’easters from December through February.